hosuzuki/log/0_daily/3_mar.md

 :trophy: Result

-- worked on the 42 projects for 5.5 hours :100:
+- worked on the 42 projects for 9.5 hours :100:
-- 13 contributions on GitHub :100:
+- 14 contributions on GitHub :100:
+- submitted the Born2beRoot project for review
+- was reviewed on the project by two people (fail)

+<br><h3>:pushpin: 3/2</h3>
+:dart: Plan

+- work on the minitalk project for 5 hours
+- 10 contributions on GitHub

+:trophy: Result